Severe Thunderstorm Warning issued for Chatham, Durham, Orange, Wake by NWS - News Break

 Severe Thunderstorm Warning issued for Chatham, Durham, Orange, Wake by NWS

-Effective: 2021-07-09 17:10:00 EDT Expires: 2021-07-09 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 16:45:00 EDT Expires: 2021-07-09 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Straight line winds can blow down trees, power lines, and damage mobile homes and other buildings.
 Seek shelter in a sturdy structure until the storm has passed.
 Stay away from windows as flying debris generated by damaging winds can be deadly.
-Target Area: Chatham; Durham; Orange; Wake A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 530 PM EDT FOR CENTRAL ORANGE...WESTERN WAKE...EASTERN CHATHAM AND DURHAM COUNTIES At 509 PM EDT, severe thunderstorms were located along a line extending from Durham to 11 miles west of Fuquay-Varina, moving east at 25 mph.
+Target Area: Chatham; Durham; Orange; Wake The National Weather Service in Raleigh has issued a * Severe Thunderstorm Warning for Orange County in central North Carolina Western Wake County in central North Carolina Eastern Chatham County in central North Carolina Durham County in central North Carolina * Until 530 PM EDT. * At 445 PM EDT, severe thunderstorms were located along a line extending from near Chapel Hill to near Pittsboro, moving east at 25 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Raleigh, Durham, Cary, Chapel Hill, Hillsborough, Pittsboro, Carrboro, Fuquay-Varina, RDU International and Apex.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Raleigh, Durham, Cary, Chapel Hill, Hillsborough, Pittsboro, Carrboro, Fuquay-Varina, RDU International and Apex.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0